jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 ![TESS_all_VSC](https://github.com/user-attachments/assets/ff5ffaa1-c4e7-469d-bf81-d7a0e0065671)
 > _Stellar Population Within TESS FOV:_ gray dots in the plot are stars in the data set that have been mentioned in scholarly journals.
 Indigo/purple dots in the plot are stars that have not yet been mentioned in literature.
 The blank curved gap inbetween hemispheres represents zones not viewed by TESS – while described as an "all-sky survey," in reality, ~85% of the sky is observed in a two year cycle. _Note:_ due to the volume of data points (~85,000) Power BI is showing "a subset that defines the shape and the outliers".
+*
+>
 **1a.
 Slicing by Year: _Year 1_**
+Year 1 observations comprise sector IDs 1 - 13.
+These sectors encompass the southern hemisphere of TESS' field of view:

 ![TESS_all_year1](https://github.com/user-attachments/assets/7838b5ae-aa91-49e3-ae13-fe98cdadb6f3)
+* The top 5 sectors IDs in year 1 with the largest percentages of unpublished variable stars are as follows: 10 (9%), 7 (8%), 11 (7%), 6 (7%), 3 (7%).
+* Year 1 observations contain the 3 most published sectors in the dataset; only 2% of sector 1 stars are unpublished verified variable stars, while sectors 13 and 4 have 4% and 5% respectively.
+* While there are more unpublished stars within this data, their are fewer unpublished stars when compared to year 2 proportionally.

 **1b.
 Slicing by Year: _Year 2_**
+Year 2 observations comprise sector IDs 14 - 26.
+These sectors encompass the northern hemisphere of TESS' field of view:

 ![TESS_all_year2](https://github.com/user-attachments/assets/680286cd-983a-4632-965a-4affef644f17)
+* The top 5 sectors IDs in year 2 with the largest percentages of unpublished variable stars are as follows: 19 (11%), 24 (10%), 18 (8%), 17 (7%), 16 (7%).
+* Sector 19 has the highest percentage of unpublished variable stars across the whole data set: 11.11%
+* Proportionally, Year 2 observations have a greater porportion of DWARF stars across all of its sectors when compared to Year 1.

 **1b.
 Slicing by Spectral Designation: _DWARF_**

 ![TESS_DWARF_VSC](https://github.com/user-attachments/assets/ae246d66-49e0-4cdf-94f9-70862e5f2fdf)
+*
+*
+*

 **1b.
 Slicing by Spectral Designation: _GIANT_**

 ![TESS_GIANT_VSC](https://github.com/user-attachments/assets/c10545bd-1eb3-4cce-847d-fb486bdaebc7)
+*
+*
+*

 ### Pulsation Period Distribution and Filtering; _Where should we look for pulsations?_